 For information on importing categories and metadata, see Categories and Metadata.

 - Navigate to the appropriate auction on the Dashboard and select Catalogs > Import Catalog.

 - The Lot Import page will open.
 Select upload options:

 - Has header row?: This default setting assumes the first row of the file is a header row containing column titles.
 If this is not the case, uncheck this box.

 - Do not overwrite existing lots: This setting adjusts to add new lot numbers and their data rather than updating existing lots in Wavebid.
 The imported spreadsheet will overwrite any lot details unless this box is checked.
 However, only columns that are mapped will be overwritten.

 - Delimiter: Files should be saved as a CSV file type and will use COMMA (default).

 - Click the Choose File button, select the file to upload, and click the Upload button.

-After uploading the spreadsheet, mapping will need to be confirmed.
+After uploading the spreadsheet, the columns will need to be mapped.

 Mapping determines what spreadsheet column will be pulled into which Wavebid field.
-It is useful to review mapping data each time a spreadsheet is imported.
-Spreadsheet column headers are listed under Your Headers on the left, with the Mapped to field to its right.
+The imported spreadsheet's column headers are listed under Your Headers on the left, with the Mapped to field to its right.
 The Mapped to field is auto-filled based on the column's name.